adnanhadi10/adnanhadi10/Network-Lab/README.md

 # 🖧 Network Setup and Communication Lab

 ## 📌 Overview
-This lab demonstrates VLAN configuration, trunking, and inter-VLAN routing using Cisco Packet Tracer.
-The network is divided into HR and Sales departments with communication enabled between them.
+This lab demonstrates the design and implementation of a segmented network using VLANs, trunking, and inter VLAN routing in Cisco Packet Tracer.
+The network was structured to separate HR and Sales departments using VLAN 20 and VLAN 10, reducing broadcast domains and improving traffic management.
+Trunk links were configured between switches using IEEE 802.1Q encapsulation to carry multiple VLANs across a single interface.
+Inter VLAN communication was achieved using a router on a stick configuration, where subinterfaces were assigned to each VLAN with appropriate gateway addressing.
+End to end connectivity was verified through ICMP testing, confirming correct VLAN assignment, trunk configuration, and successful routing between networks.

 ---